zaid03/NewsHub/readme.md

     This project is licensed under the MIT License — see the [LICENSE](./LICENSE) file for details.

     © 2025 Zaid Terguy

+## License

+This project is licensed under the MIT License.

+## Contact

+For questions or feedback, open an issue or contact terguyzaid@gmail.com.
 ```